ShortFox/Discrete-Banana-Man/README.md

     (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

 6. Place the unzipped file inside the repository location.
-Note that the Windows (x86_64) version of the environment is already included.
+Note that the Windows (x86_64) version of the environment is already included (must be unzipped).

 ### Instructions to train the Banana Man agent